iancleary/ubuntu-dev-playbook/README.md

      1. Upgrade Pip: `python3 -m pip install --upgrade pip`
      2. Run the following command to add Python 3 to your $PATH: `export PATH="$HOME/.local/bin:$PATH"`
-     3. Install Ansible: `python3 -m pip install ansible --user`
+     3. Install Ansible: `python3 -m pip install ansible`

   2. Clone or download this repository to your local drive.
   3. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  4. Run `ansible-playbook plabook_terminal.yml --ask-become-pass` inside this directory.
+  4. Run `ansible-playbook playbook_terminal.yml --ask-become-pass` inside this directory.
 Enter your sudo account password when prompted for the 'BECOME' password.
-  5. (if desired) Run `ansible-playbook plabook_desktop.yml --ask-become-pass` inside this directory.
+  5. (if desired) Run `ansible-playbook playbook_desktop.yml --ask-become-pass` inside this directory.
 Enter your sudo account password when prompted for the 'BECOME' password.

-> Note: If some Homebrew commands fail, you might need logout and log back in again.
+> Note: If some commands fail, you might need logout and log back in again.

 ## New Machine Setup Scripts